talalmuzaffar/Holistic-View-of-Faisalabad-Education/README.md

 ## Data Source

-The dashboard uses education data from Faisalabad for the year 2023, including:
+The dashboard uses education data from the [Pakistan Bureau of Statistics Digital Census 2023](https://www.pbs.gov.pk/digital-census/detailed-results), focusing on Faisalabad District metrics including:
 - Literacy rates by gender and region
 - Out-of-school children statistics
 - School attendance metrics
 - Urban vs rural education disparities

+## Development

+This project was developed by Global Shapers Faisalabad Hub as part of their initiative to highlight and address educational disparities in the region.

 ## Contributing